parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-kokkos/output-4/repo/README.txt

 	Usage: ./SimpleMOC-kernel <options>
 	Options include:
-	  -t <threads>          Number of threads to run (OpenMP) -s <segments>         Number of segments to process -e <energy groups>    Number of energy groups
+	  -t <threads>          Number of threads to run (Kokkos's thread management) -s <segments>         Number of segments to process -e <energy groups>    Number of energy groups
-	  -p <segs per thread>  Number of segments per Kokkos team -k <Kokkos backend>   Kokkos execution space (e.g., OpenMP, CUDA, Serial)
+	  -p <segs per thread>  Number of segments per Kokkos execution space unit.

-	If no options are specified, then a default set of parameters will automatically be run.
-These parameters reflect the approximate per node work load for a full core reactor simulation (the the number of geometry segments has been significantly reduced to reduce runtime while preserving the computational profile).
+	If not options are specified, then a default set of parameters will automatically be run.
+These parameters reflect the approximate per node work load for a full core reactor simulation (the the number of geometry segments has been signficantly reduced to reduce runtime while preserving the computational profile).

 ==============================================================================